stadium-software/utils-extract-property-as-array/README.md

 # Extract Property As Array <!-- omit in toc -->

 This module allows you to extract a property from a List of objects.
-Use it when you have a List of objects, but you only want one of the properties.
+Use it when you have a List of objects, but you only want a List containing one of the properties.

 Original
 ```javascript